Zadian Minaret: Site

-The 25-meter high minaret was built in the 12th century and is made of sun-baked clay and plaster bricks.
+The 25-metrehigh minaret was built in the 12th century and is made of sun-baked clay and plaster bricks.
 It is 18 meters in diameter.
 The structure has 64 stairs in it and there are carved calligraphic phrases in Kufic script.

 Shrine of Hazrat Saleh

 Afghan pilgrims have visited the minaret due to the adjacent shrine a hundred feet away.
 The shrine of Hazrat Saleh is located by the minaret.
 The shrine is associated with the Islamic prophet Saleh.
 The site is also associated with the Arabian site, Mada'in Saleh, Saudi Arabia.
 The green-draped tomb of Saleh inside the shrine is facing east, while Islamic graves are arranged so that it faces Mecca, which is west of Afghanistan, suggesting pre-Islamic origins of the site.
 On the outside, there is an arched niche where pilgrims have left pieces of mud in the hope of a cure for skin ailments.